 Hard worker Vs Smart Worker

 Positioning yourself is close to marketing yourself in this industry.
 Productivity is one of the assets which management always loves to hear.
 Look at areas where you have made process improvements and you are using the tools to the maximum (Developer tools or Office productivity tools).
-This will sell at any level – from developer productivity to operational productivity: you surely are increasing your chances in getting qualified for the next interview cycle.
+This will sell at any level – from developer productivity to operational productivity: you surely are increasing your chances of getting qualified for the next interview cycle.

 I was trying to close on how the working patterns are and what are the things people are looking forward.
 I know from colleagues in the services industry that they need to clock ~9 hrs per day at a minimum and these are tracked.
 These paradigm shifts happened during the recession time and see it continue so even now – sad but still true.